-Compared to the rest of the Las Vegas–Henderson–Paradise market, the Downtown Las Vegas submarket has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Las Vegas–Henderson–Paradise market, the Downtown Las Vegas submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 19 listings have come on the market, which means new availabilities are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 18 listings have been listed, which means leases are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 6% of the office spaces in the Downtown Las Vegas are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,520 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this region are approximately 2 floors.
-Most buildings in this region were built in 1965 and are Class C.
+Even though the median size is 3,900 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are close to 2 stories.
+Most buildings in this market were built in 1963 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Company management is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Downtown Las Vegas folk.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by public transit is the most popular way to get to work amongst Downtown Las Vegas residents.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.